1 Look at Others

 When life sucks and grief hits you, and loss overwhelms you, what in the world do you do?
-Three points that hopefully helps you:
+Three points that hopefully help you:

 # 1 Look at Others